goodlandsecurity/Gmail-deleter/README.md

 ```
 - When running the deleter script, you might receive a file not found or no such file error regarding credentials.json.
 - This error occurs when you have not authorized the desktop application credentials as detailed in the Prerequisites section above.
 To learn how to create credentials for a desktop application, go to [Create credentials](https://developers.google.com/workspace/guides/create-credentials).
 - Once you create the credentials, make sure the downloaded JSON file is saved as credentials.json.
-Then move the file to your working directory with the rest of the sample quickstart code.
+Then move the file to the working directory with the deleter script.